 Marx received a BA degree from Boston College.

-A New Jersey native, he resides in Lawrenceville with his wife, Eileen, a journalism and world religion teacher at Notre Dame High School.
+A New Jersey native, he resides in Lawrenceville with his wife, Eileen who teaches world religion and bioethics at Notre Dame High School.
 They have two children.
-He enjoys music, cycling, reading, and coaching youth sports.
+He enjoys cycling, playing drums, reading, and, now that his kids have grown, hopes to someday return to coaching youth sports.